-Speech Language Pathologist Cover Letter Example + Tips
+Speech language pathologist Cover Letter Example

-Dear Principal Snyder,
+Dear James Snyder,

-Performing exams, determining diagnoses, and outlining treatment plans.
+Performing exams, determining diagnoses and outlining treatment plans.

 Conducting IEP meetings to address speech therapy concerns.